 —Signing (without confidentiality)

-The MIHF computes the SIGNATURE_DATA of the Signature TLV from the MIH Header, the Source MIHF Identifier TLV, the Destination MIHF Identifier TLV, the Service Specific TLVs, and the Type, Length and Value fields of the Signature TLV excluding the SIGNATURE_DATA.
+The MIHF computes the SIGNATURE_DATA of the Signature TLV from the MIH Header, the Source MIHF Identifier TLV, the Destination MIHF Identifier TLV, the MIH Service Specific TLVs or fragment, and the Type, Length and Value fields of the Signature TLV excluding the SIGNATURE_DATA.

 Note: If the MIH PDU is not protected through a GKB-generated MIH SA, the signature TLV shall include the SEQUENCE_NUMBER.